WilliamHuey/dirgen/README.md

 -f

-  Overwrite files and directory even if they already exist.
+  Overwrite files and directories even if they already exist.
 Default behavior is to not use this option as a safety measure.

 -s

-  Suppress the actual warnings and errors messages from showing up on the console.
+  Suppress the actual warnings and errors messages from showing up in the console.
 The count of warnings and errors will still be shown in the generation output information.